69 Notable alumni of

 -

 Kazuki Tomono is a Japanese figure skater.
-He is the 2022 Four Continents silver medalist and a three-time Grand Prix medalist.
-He has represented Japan at the World Championships, achieving his best placement, fifth, at the 2018 World Championships.
-On the junior level, he is the 2016–17 Japan Junior national champion.
+He is the 2022 Four Continents silver medalist and a five-time Grand Prix medalist.
+He has represented Japan at three World Championships, achieving his best placement, fifth, at the 2018 World Championships.
+He is also the 2016–17 Japan Junior national champion.

 -